HUAWEI to Launch World's First HSPA+ Android Smartphone

 Company showcases four additional Android™-based devices at Mobile World Congress

-Kevin Tao, CEO, Huawei Device, said: "The customized Android smartphones reflect our long-term investment to develop high-end devices which enable operators to deliver enhanced and differentiated mobile services.
+Kevin Tao, CEO, HUAWEI Device, said: "The customised Android smartphones reflect our long-term investment to develop high-end devices which enable operators to deliver enhanced and differentiated mobile services.
 Android being open to third party programs means that operators can add a number of various applications to the phone.
 The U8800 enables operators to provide tailor-made, stylish and affordable smartphones to their subscribers."

 Entry-level smartphones, these two handsets have 2.8-inch wide QVGA touchscreens and a dual camera with 0.3 mega pixels in the front and 3.2 mega pixels in the back.
 Through WiFi and bluetooth, users can easily access the Internet and transmit data to each other.
 These two smartphones will be launched in Europe in the second quarter of 2010.

 The SmaKit S7 has a 7-inch wide screen with a resolution of 800 x 480.
 It supports information-sharing across screens to present the same content simultaneously on computers, mobile phones and TV screens.
 The SmaKit S7 tablet allows users to easily access local information, visit social networking websites and shop from online application stores.
 To provide end-users with an integrated home solution, Smakit S7 can be connected to home gateway, TV or Android handsets.